Have a look below for some information on clothes swaps, including how they started and how to organise your own!

 If you’re feeling adventurous why not organise a larger scale event whilst raising money for charity at the same time?

 We’ve put together a Clothes Swap Event Kit that includes guidance and equipment, such as clothes rails and a poster template, for putting on your own swap.
 Just click on the links to the different downloads and get in touch with us to find out more and arrange getting hold of the kit.
-You can also take a look at Lambeth Council’s ‘How to Organise a Swishing Party’.
+You can also take a look at Love Your Clothes "How to host a successful clothes swish"

 - How to Run a Clothes Swap